TheLazyIndianTechie/LazyScan/README.md

 In a world overrun with digital clutter, only the laziest survive. `LAZYSCAN` represents the perfect fusion of cybernetic efficiency and human laziness.
 Why waste precious calories navigating complex GUI tools when you can deploy a cutting-edge neural scan from your terminal with a single command?

-Your digital realm deserves the best analysis tools - even if you're too lazy to build them yourself.
+Your digital realm deserves the best analysis tools - even if you're too lazy to build them yourself!

 ---